Web Data Source Introduction

 • WFS Service

-WFS (Web Feature Service): A web feature service that complies with the WFS implementation specification established by OGC (Open Geospatial Consortium).
-This standard is primarily used to return GML-encoded features at the feature level.
-WFS allows clients to obtain geographic spatial data encoded in GML from multiple web feature services.
-Different WFS clients support different character sets, so the encoding type of the request body is not consistent when sending requests.
+WFS (Web Feature Service) complies with the WFS implementation specification developed by OGC (Open Geospatial Consortium).
+This standard is mainly used to return GML encoding at the feature level.
+WFS allows clients to obtain geospatial data encoded in GML from multiple web feature services.
+Different WFS clients support different character sets, so the encoding type of the request body may vary when sending requests.

 Notes